aid-lo/node-instant-http/README.md

 # Features

+- Configure an Express server with a variety of methods.

 - Enforces no trailing slash and no www policies.
 *(This is my preference but will eventually be configurable.)*